MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/appsourcecop-as0084-idrangeallocatedtoapplicationmustbewithinappsourcerange.md

 }
 ```

-If the ID Range is not specified, the default ID range is used.
+If the ID range is not specified, the default ID range is used.
 As the default ID range spans outside the allowed ID range for AppSource applications, a diagnostic will be reported.

 ## Code example not triggering the rule